ev3rshade/collegeMaterials_submodule/3rd Semester/CS250/Processors.md

 > A computer system with at least two processors.
 This computer is in contrast to a uniprocessor, which has one, and is increasingly hard to find today.

+## Terminology

+Context switch
+> A changing of the internal state of the processor to allow a different process to use the processor that includes saving the state needed to return to the currently executing process.

 # References